New Visions: Al-Wasiti Art Centre

+Birzeit University

+In 2005, Vera Tamari, co-founded the Birzeit University Ethnographic Museum, further demonstrating the ongoing legacy of the New Vision art group in Palestinian cultural life.

+In 2006, the New Visions group helped found the International Academy for Art in Palestine, which operated for 10 years independently and then was incorporated into the Birzeit University Faculty of Art, Music and Design in the occupied West Bank.

+New Vision's lasting impact

 In 2018, the A. M. Qattan Foundation (AMQF) honoured the New Visions art collective in a ceremony in Ramallah.
 During the ceremony artist Khaled Hourani spoke about the impact and accomplishments of New Visions, which AMQF describes as having "set the foundations for contemporary practices of Palestinian visual arts".